 Main content starts here.

 The liberal, bohemian Koenji neighborhood in western Tokyo grew out of Japan's radical student movements of the 1960s.
-Now it's a hub for alternative music culture, vintage clothing, and cheap pubs.
-Walk down Koenji Junjo Shopping Street where you'll find vintage clothes and discount stores, alongside affordable pubs and restaurants.
+Now it's a hub for alternative music culture and a shopping district, with bars, restaurants, vintage clothing shops, and discount stores that attract a local crowd.

 The closest access point is Koenji Station on the JR Chuo Line.
 Shin-Koenji Station on the Tokyo Metro Marunouchi Line is a 15-minute walk from the main attractions.

 From Haneda Airport: approximately one hour by train.
 From Narita Airport: approximately two hours by train.